LibhartLL/LibhartLL/README.md

-- Hi, I’m @LibhartLL
+- Hi, I’m Lindsay Libhart
 - I’m interested in music, outdoor life and professionally learning coding, teamwork coding and career development
 - I’m currently learning the UCF Coding Bootcamp
-- I’m looking to collaborate on ...
+- I’m looking forward to seeking and gaining employement with a tech firm.
 - How to reach me Libhartinc@gmail.com

 <!---